Skip to main content

 Overview

-Constants integrates with GitHub to turn your existing scripts into governed Tools:
+Constants integrates with GitHub to turn your existing scripts into tools:

 • Track provenance — know exactly what code is running